-Use the new Purchase Order Approval Workflow workflow by first logging into Business Central as Alicia to request approval of a purchase order.
-Then log in as yourself, view the note on the Role Center, follow the link to the approval request, and then approve the request.
+Use the new Purchase Order Approval Workflow workflow by first signing in to Business Central as Alicia to request approval of a purchase order.
+Then sign in as yourself, view the note on the Role Centre, follow the link to the approval request, and then approve the request.

 To request approval of a purchase order, as Alicia

 - Choose the icon, enter Purchase Orders , and then choose the related link.